 Later came Jawbone 2 and Jawbone Prime in 2009, which CNET called "a very modern headset with a perfect fit, which also offered better noise cancellation and better wind noise management than its predecessor."

 The company seemed to be more confident and decided to explore other products, such as wireless speakers.
-First came Jambox in 2010, and fortune smiled again at this company because the speaker was one of its best selling products.
+First came Jambox in 2010, and fortune smiled again because the speaker was one of its best selling products.
 In 2011 Big Jambox arrived, a wireless device.

 Big Jambox offered 15 hours of use, thanks to its 2,600mAh battery.
 It also came equipped with a USB connector, through which you could update the software, a Jack input and a button to pair with another device via Bluetooth.

 However, it meant nothing for the company to arrive before its competitors.
 As time went by, bigger companies that could produce more and with better prices forced them to pivot.
 They pivoted towards a consumer technology company as well, but mainly aimed at monitoring physical activity and health.

 In 2011, AliphCom became Jawbone and opted for wearables, physical activity tracking bands, a market that was just beginning to flourish.

 The arrival of the company in this market category was one of the reasons why it managed to attract abundant venture capital from recognized firms, including Sequoia, Andreessen Horowitz, Khosla Ventures and Kleiner Perkins Caufield & Byers.
 That's how we arrive at the moment in which Jawbone happened to raise $900MM and was valued at $3B.

 After its transformation, the company opted for a new bracelet called UP, which had an elegant design and an easy, friendly interaction.
 It was also water-resistant and had an accelerometer.
 What could be done with this device?
 The device was designed to track daily routines: for example, to know how much and how fast users walked, the number of calories burned, as well as the number of hours slept and their sleep quality.

 The bracelet synchronized data in an application.
 The app showed the information collected through graphics and users could also document their meals and how they felt after making them.
 This is standard now, but back then, it was making its way to the market, and Jawbone's idea was to enter at a lower end.
 Its introductory price was $ 99.

 The third generation of physical activity trackers, the dubbed Up 3, began bringing problems to the company in 2014.
 First, it came with a flaw that made Jawbone stay out of the Christmas sales season.
 Then, they ensured that the device would have a heart monitor, which represented a whole innovation in the wearable world.
 It was later proven not to work well.

 Chris Welch, a reporter from The Verge tested the bracelet and said: "Measuring the heart rate during a workout is the key that people expect on a physical activity monitor, and the Up3 simply can't do it."
 Instead, the company opted to offer the resting heart rate measurement, ensuring that this was a good health indicator.

 Another of the inconveniences that users noticed was the lack of a screen to display information.
 So it was always necessary to synchronize data with a smartphone.
 It's important to highlight that these factors were key in what happened to Jawbone.
 Although it was brave to take part in the wearable market, Jawbone failed to take hold.
 Their competitors began to grow until just 4.4% of the market pie was left

 In 2015, strong competitors began to appear, including Apple with the expected Apple Watch.
 Also, Fitbit was on Jawbone's heels and before their IPO, the company led by Hosain Rahman sued them before the California State Court.
 As reported by The New York Times, in May 2015, Fitbit was accused of "systematically looting confidential information by hiring Jawbone employees who incorrectly downloaded sensitive materials shortly before leaving. ”

 "This case arises from the clandestine efforts of Fitbit to steal talent, trade secrets and intellectual property of their main competitor," the complaint continued.

 That same year, Jawbone closed its office in New York and ceased 60 employees in November.
 The excuse?
 The same that other companies that are forced to reduce their payroll usually offer: restructuring.

 A spokesman for the company told The Verge at the time: "As part of our strategy to create a more aligned and successful company, we made the difficult decision to reorganize the company, which had an impact on our global workforce."
 That was the second cut that Jawbone was forced to make in 2015 because, in June of that same year, 20 people were fired.

 The IDC firm ranked Jawbone as the fifth largest wearable manufacturer with 4.4% of the market, for the first quarter of 2015.

 Fitbit ranked first, followed by China's Xiaomi, Garmin, and Samsung.
 For 2016, while Fitbit sent 22.3 million devices to its customers, and Jawbone sent less than 20% of that figure.
 From then on, the problems multiplied for the Californian company.
 There was financial turmoil, suspension of customer service, a decrease in inventory and even the departure of executives.

 The company stopped manufacturing and selling its physical activity trackers in 2016, and then sold its remaining inventory to a reseller.
 Among those problems, the least strategic one was to suspend customer service.
 Jawbone stopped offering forums on its website and responding to customer inquiries with defective hardware.

 As explained by Paul Lee, co-founder, and CEO of Flipidea in Quora, it is an obligation to support customers who bought your product, "especially during the warranty period."
 Even their social networks remained idle for months and several publications on sites such as The Verge realized this.
 Jawbone declined to discuss the issue when confronted.

 With nothing else to do, in 2017, the CEO of Jawbone decided to liquidate the company and leave the ship but jumping to another, which he named Jawbone Health.
 He brought some of the previous employees with this new company.